solliancenet/dp-203-v2/labs/10/README.md

     ![The run button is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-run.png "Run")

 12. Let's flood the system again with queries and see what happens this time for `asa.sql.workload01` and `asa.sql.workload02` queries.
-To do this, we'll run a Synapse Pipeline which triggers queries. **Select** the `Orchestrate` Tab, **run** the **Lab 08 - Execute Data Analyst and CEO Queries** pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.
+To do this, we'll run a Synapse Pipeline which triggers queries. **Select** the `Integrate` Tab, **run** the **Lab 08 - Execute Data Analyst and CEO Queries** pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.

 13. In the query window, replace the script with the following to see what happens to the `asa.sql.workload01` queries this time: